lake-wg/authz/draft-ietf-lake-authz.md

 Note that both TLS 1.3 and EDHOC may be run between V and W during this setup procedure.
 For example, W may authenticate to V using TLS 1.3 with server certificates signed by a CA trusted by V, and then V may run EDHOC using CRED_V over the secure TLS connection to W, see {{fig-protocol}}.

-Note also that the secure connection between V and W may be long lived and reused for multiple voucher requests/responses.
+Note also that the secure connection between V and W may be long-lived and reused for multiple voucher requests/responses.

 Other details of proof-of-possession related to CRED_V and transport of CRED_V are out of scope of this document.